 Report and Response

-On 29 May 2013, the Law Reform Committee tabled its final report for the Inquiry into Sexting.
-The report is available for download as a PDF file - 1.00 Mb.
+On 28 March 2012, the Law Reform Committee tabled its report on the Inquiry into Access by Donor-Conceived People to Information about Donors.
+The report is available for download as a PDF file.
+2.09 Mb

-During the course of the Inquiry the Committee received 60 written submissions and convened public hearings with 45 witnesses.
-The Committee also met with key individuals and organisations during overseas consultations.
-The report is the culmination of all of the evidence presented to the Committee.
+During the course of the Inquiry, the Committee received 77 written submissions, and convened public hearings with 51 witnesses.
+The report is the culmination of evidence presented to the Committee.

-The Government Response to this report was tabled in Parliament on 10 December 2013.
+An Interim Government Response to the report - pdf 63.03 Kb was tabled in Parliament on 11 October 2012.